Complexity of Triangular Representations of Algebraic Sets: Bound for the number of components

 Since for each $s=1,\ldots,m$, there are $\binom{n}{s}$ squarefree regular chains in $\Sigma(F)$ of cardinality $s$,

 Since $\binom{n}{s} \leq \binom{n}{m} \cdot \binom{m}{s}$, we have that $M(n,m,d) \leq \binom{n}{m}\left( (m + 1)d^m+1\right)^m$. \end{proof}

-\begin{acknowledgment} We are grateful to Agnes Szanto and Alexey Ovchinnikov for discussions related to this work and to the anonymous referees for comments and suggestions, which helped us improve the paper significantly. \end{acknowledgment}
+\begin{acknowledgment} We are grateful to Agnes Sz\'ant\'o and Alexey Ovchinnikov for discussions related to this work and to the anonymous referees for comments and suggestions, which helped us improve the paper significantly. \end{acknowledgment}